Dominikwigh/Portfolio-1/README.md

 ## Languages used ##
   * Html, Css

 ## Credits ##
  * My mentor Rory Patrick.
 For all guidance and help.
 ### Content ###
  * The code for "header" and "open times section" was taken from the Love running project and adjusted
  * Icons on the site were taken from [Font awesome](https://fontawesome.com/
  * The fonts were taken from [Google fonts](https://fonts.google.com/
  * The code for the "signup form" was taken from the Love running project and adjusted
- * the code for the "contact section" was taken from [W3schools](https://www.w3schools.com/default.asp
+ * The code for the "contact section" was taken from [W3schools](https://www.w3schools.com/default.asp
  * The codes for media queries were taken from [W3schools](https://www.w3schools.com/default.asp